Jack Bogdanski

-John A. "Jack" Bogdanski is an American lawyer and academic.
-He is currently professor of law at Lewis & Clark Law School in Portland, Oregon, United States.
+John A. Bogdanski is an American lawyer and academic.
+He is a professor of law and the Douglas K. Newell Faculty Scholar at Lewis & Clark Law School in Portland, Oregon, United States.

 Career

 Bogdanski is a native of Newark, New Jersey.
-He graduated summa cum laude with a degree in Classical Languages and Literature from Saint Peter's College, New Jersey in 1975.
-He received his Juris Doctor degree in 1978 from Stanford Law School, where he was an editor of the Stanford Law Review and a member of the honor society The Order of the Coif.
-In 1978–79, he served as a law clerk to judge Alfred T. Goodwin of the U.S. Court of Appeals for the Ninth Circuit.
+He graduated summa cum laude with a degree in classical languages and literature from Saint Peter's College, New Jersey, in 1975.
+He received his Juris Doctor degree in 1978 from Stanford Law School, where he was an editor of the Stanford Law Review and a member of the Order of the Coif.
+In 1978–79, he served as a law clerk to Judge Alfred T. Goodwin of the U.S. Court of Appeals for the Ninth Circuit.

 He has taught at Lewis & Clark since leaving practice as a partner with the law firm Stoel Rives LLP in Portland in 1986.
 In fall 1992, he was a visiting professor of law at Stanford University, and in the fall of 1999, he was of counsel to Stoel Rives on a full-time basis.
 His primary teaching and research emphasis is on federal taxes.
 He is a five-time winner of Lewis & Clark's Leo Levenson Award for excellence in law teaching, most recently in 2003.

 Bogdanski is a former member of the Commissioner's Advisory Group of the U.S. Internal Revenue Service.

 Blogging and published works

-Bogdanski has been referred to as a "notable local blogger," having published Jack Bog's Blog from July 2002 to April 2013.
+Bogdanski has been referred to as a "notable local blogger," having published Jack Bog's Blog since 2002.
 He has described his politics as centrist and once estimated that he visits dozens of blogs per day researching stories.
-He was interviewed on local blogging by Oregon Public Broadcasting's Oregon Territory in 2004 and was the only blogger quoted in an OPB radio story on the topic in 2007.
-He has also been quoted by the commentator Michelle Malkin.
+He was interviewed on local blogging by Oregon Public Broadcasting's Oregon Territory in 2004, and was the only blogger quoted in an OPB radio story on the topic in 2007.

-He has written many articles on federal tax law, and he is the Closely Held Businesses and Valuation columnist for Estate Planning.
+He has written articles on federal tax law, and he is the Closely Held Businesses and Valuation columnist for Estate Planning.
 He has been a frequent speaker at continuing education programs on tax law.
 He is cited as an expert on taxation in national news stories.
 He was a founder of the group "People Against Nuclear Dumping at Hanford" in the 1980s.

-He is the author of the treatise Federal Tax Valuation and the editor-in-chief of the journal Valuation Strategies.
+He is the author of the treatise Federal Tax Valuation and was the editor-in-chief of the journal Valuation Strategies.

-Personal life

-Bogdanski lives in Northeast Portland with his wife, Nolee Olson.
-They have two children.